Personal loan without SCHUFA in Germany 2026

 - •

-The comparison below uses a soft credit check (Konditionsanfrage) that does not affect your SCHUFA score.
+The widget below uses a soft credit check (Konditionsanfrage) that does not affect your SCHUFA score.